Sciatica Pain Treatment Specialist in Katy TX

-if you are looking for the treatment of sciatica then visit Renew Health, Integrative Medicine Group in Katy, TX.
+If you are looking for a treatment for sciatica, then visit Renew Health, Integrative Medicine Group in Katy, TX.
 We offer several different treatments for sciatica.
 Our compassionate doctors are experienced in treating sciatica.
-For more information call us or schedule an appointment online.
+We are conveniently located at 456 Park Grove Dr, Katy, TX 77450.
+For more information, call us or schedule an appointment online.

 Sciatica can be caused by several different medical conditions, primarily those that affect the pressure exerted on the sciatic nerve, including:

-• Herniated or Slipped Disk — A herniated or slipped disk can place pressure on a nerve root, which is the most common cause of sciatica.
-About 1% to 5% of the population in the United States will experience a slipped disk at one point in their lives.
-Disks are the cushioning pads between each vertebrae of the spine, and if they undergo a lot of pressure, the soft, gel-like center can bulge and press on the sciatic nerve.
+– Herniated or Slipped Disk—A herniated or slipped disk can place pressure on a nerve root, which is the most common cause of sciatica.
+About 1% to 5% of the population in the United States will experience a slipped disk at some point in their lives.
+Disks are the cushioning pads between each vertebra of the spine, and if they undergo a lot of pressure, the soft, gel-like center can bulge and press on the sciatic nerve.

-• Osteoarthritis — Bone spurs are jagged edges of bone that can form from weakened bones, and is common in patients with osteoarthritis.
+– Osteoarthritis—Bone spurs are jagged edges of bone that can form from weakened bones, and are common in patients with osteoarthritis.
 This can compress lower back nerves, ultimately causing sciatica.

-• Piriformis Syndrome — Piriformis syndrome is a condition that develops when the piriformis muscle, which is located in the buttocks, becomes tight or spasms.
+– Piriformis Syndrome—Piriformis syndrome is a condition that develops when the piriformis muscle, which is located in the buttocks, becomes tight or spasms.
 This can compress the sciatic nerve.

 What triggers sciatica?